When to Hold ‘Em, When to Fold ‘Em: Should I Face this Challenge or Should I Let Go?

 Step 1.
 Listen Closely to Yourself

 Pro Tip: Keep what’s most important to you safe.
+Not only is this a better plan to achieve goals, it allows you to choose your vulnerabilities wisely.
 There are many things that others just don’t need to know in order to love & support you.
 Oftentimes the greatest challenges we go through are going to be ours and ours alone—we may share them with people in many ways, but be wary of conversations about the most important things to you: keep them for people you really trust.
 If someone will just listen and hold space for you, this is ideal.
 If you know they’re going to tell you their opinion on what you need to do about your situation—run.
 This is your life, no one else is you, and you will only get to the best you by listening to the best you (that person is very deep down and is incredibly unique).

-Q #2: Do I Have a Role to Play in this Discomfort?
+Q #2: Should I Let Go?
+Do I Have a Role to Play in this Discomfort?